 A few years back, Michaela and Tiffany found themselves wondering the same thing.
 What can you do with a kinesiology degree?
 Ultimately, the two Californians came to the same conclusion — that they could better utilize their knowledge of the mechanics of the human body and science behind exercise and fitness as certified occupational therapy assistants (COTAs).

-Last year, we sat down with them to find out why they decided to put their Bachelor of Science in Kinesiology and Exercise Science degrees to use as occupational therapy assistants.
+We sat down with them to find out why they decided to put their Bachelor of Science in Kinesiology and Exercise Science degrees to use as occupational therapy assistants.
 But first, for those who are unfamiliar, what is occupational therapy and what do OTAs do?

 Most people have heard of physical therapy — the physical treatment of a disease, injury or other condition using methods such as exercise or massage.
 Less known, though, is occupational therapy.
 In fact, some people think it’s just another name for physical therapy, while others believe it applies to work-related injuries only.
 Neither is correct.

 Occupational therapy helps patients of all ages with disabilities, illnesses and injuries to perform activities of daily living (ADLs), as well as to adapt to changes in their health so that they can live richer, more meaningful lives.
 This makes for a diverse range of practice areas, with occupational therapists (OTs) and OTAs finding work in a variety of settings, including hospitals, rehab clinics, schools and retirement communities.

 Interested in learning more about how physical and occupational therapy compare?
 We detailed the differences and similarities.